• Contact Info

 • CSCI 4950 - Senior Thesis

 Provides an opportunity for senior computer science majors to conduct exploratory research in computer science as an option for the capstone requirement.
-Department enforced prerequisites: 35 hours of Computer Science coursework including Foundation courses, Upper-Division writing, CS GPA 3.0.
+Department enforced prerequisites: 36 hours of Computer Science coursework including Foundation courses, Upper-Division writing, CS GPA 3.0.
 Department consent required, contact academic advisor for details.
+Senior Capstone courses are optional for BA students.
+BA students interested in taking this course should contact their advisor early in their major.
 May be repeated up to 8 total credit hours.

 Explores chaotic dynamics theoretically and through computer simulations.
 Covers the standard computational and analytical tools used in nonlinear dynamics and concludes with an overview of leading-edge chaos research.
 Topics include time and phase-space dynamics, surfaces of section, bifurcation diagrams, fractal dimension and Lyapunov exponents.
 Same as CSCI 4446 and ECEN 4423 and ECEN 5423.